julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 Their magic wasn’t for show.
 It was **woven into survival**: dirty-fingernailed, blood-stained, whispered-in-the-night magic.

-Even today, ritual remains tied to natural cycles—see **[Full Moon Rituals with Sacred Herbs](/full-moon-rituals/)** for a surviving form of this practice.
+Even today, ritual remains tied to natural cycles, see **[Full Moon Rituals with Sacred Herbs](/full-moon-rituals/)** for a surviving form of this practice.

 ---